-A controversial buffer zone in northern Kurdish-held Syrian-Turkish borders, is to be jointly managed by the US and Turkey.
-This was announced following 3 days of intensive negotiations between the two NATO member states a week ago.
-Regardless of the pretexts given by both parties to the time-bomb agreement, the Syrian government gave a strong reaction both politically, by condemning the agreement as a ‘flagrant act of aggression’, and militarily by enlarging operations against Turkish-backed militias in Hama, Idlib and Latakia countryside.
+A controversial buffer zone in northern Kurdish-held Syrian-Turkish borders is to be jointly managed by the US and Turkey.
+This was announced following three days of intensive negotiations between the two NATO member states a week ago.
+Regardless of the pretexts given by both parties to the time-bomb agreement, the Syrian government gave a strong reaction both politically, by condemning the agreement as a ‘flagrant act of aggression’, and militarily, by enlarging operations against Turkish-backed militias in Hama, Idlib and Latakia countryside.

-The differences between Ankara and Washington over the Kurdish issue and US-backed Kurdish militia, the YPG, are well known.
-However, well known too are Turkish expansionist plans in Syria and Ankara’s quest for a border buffer zone, since the very beginning of the conflict in Syria in 2011.
+The differences between Ankara and Washington over the Kurdish issue, and the US-backed Kurdish militia, the YPG, are well known.
+However, well known, too, are Turkish expansionist plans in Syria and Ankara’s quest for a border buffer zone, since the very beginning of the conflict in Syria in 2011.
 The only difference is the pretext that is given by Erdogan’s regime to justify an invasion here, or an incursion there.
 No lessons appear to have been learned by Ankara from its decades-long wars against the Kurds in Iraq, nor from the fact that after more than half a century of fighting hopeless wars, Turkey seems much more than ever vulnerable to ethnic, religious and political fragmentation.

 A Joint recipe for confrontation